-- (a) A smoke detection system must- - (i) subject to (c) and (d), comply with AS 1670.1 except for the provisions of- - (A) Clause 3.26(f); and - (B) - (C) - (ii) activate a building occupant warning system in accordance with Clause 6. - (b) In kitchens and other areas where the use of the area is likely to result in smoke detectors causing spurious signals- - (i) any other detector deemed suitable in accordance with AS 1670.1 may be installed provided that smoke detectors are installed elsewhere in the sole-occupancy unit in accordance with Clause 3(c)(i); or - (ii) an alarm acknowledgement facility may be installed, except where the kitchen or other area is sprinklered, the detectors need not be installed in the kitchen or other areas likely to result in spurious signals.
+- (a) A smoke detection system must- - (i) subject to (c) and (d), comply with AS 1670.1 except for the provisions of- - (A) Clause 3.28(f); and - (B) - (C) - (ii) activate a building occupant warning system in accordance with Clause 6. - (b) In kitchens and other areas where the use of the area is likely to result in smoke detectors causing spurious signals- - (i) any other detector deemed suitable in accordance with AS 1670.1 may be installed provided that smoke detectors are installed elsewhere in the sole-occupancy unit in accordance with Clause 3(c)(i) and 3(c)(ii); or - (ii) an alarm acknowledgement facility may be installed, except where the kitchen or other area is sprinklered, the detectors need not be installed in the kitchen or other areas likely to result in spurious signals.

-- (c) In a Class 2 or 3 building or Class 4 part of a building smoke detectors must be installed- - (i) within each sole-occupancy unit, located in accordance with the requirements for smoke alarms in Clause 3(c)(i); and - (ii) in a building not protected with a sprinkler system, in public corridors and other internal public spaces. - (d) In a Class 9a health-care building-
+- (c) In a Class 2 or 3 building or Class 4 part of a building smoke detectors must be installed- - (i) within each sole-occupancy unit, in accordance with the requirements for alarms in Clause 3(c)(i) and 3(c)(ii); and - (ii) in a building not protected with a sprinkler system, in public corridors and other internal public spaces. - (d) In a Class 9a health-care building-

-- (A) photoelectric type smoke detectors must be installed in patient care areas and in paths of travel to exits from patient care areas; and - (B) in areas other than patient care areas and paths of travel to exits from patient care areas, where the use of the area is likely to result in smoke detectors causing spurious signals, any other detector deemed suitable in accordance with AS 1670.1 may be installed in lieu of smoke detectors, except that the detectors need not be installed if the area is sprinklered; and - (ii) manual call points must be installed in evacuation routes so that no point on a floor is more than 30 m from a manual call point.
+- (A) photoelectric type smoke detectors must be installed in patient care areas and in paths of travel to exits from patient care areas; and - (B) in areas other than patient care areas and paths of travel to exits from patient care areas, where the use of the area is likely to result in smoke detectors causing spurious signals, any other detector deemed suitable in accordance with AS 1670.1 may be installed in lieu of smoke detectors, except where an area is sprinklered, smoke detectors need not be installed where the use of the area is likely to result in spurious signals; and

+(ii) manual call points must be installed in evacuation routes so that no point on a floor is more than 30 m from a manual call point.